annotation/text-fabric/docs/applib/displaysettings.md

     !!! caution "configuration"
         Whether a corpus has line numbers, and in which feature they are stored for which node types is configured in a corpus dependent app.

+        If the corpus has no line numbers, the default is `None`.

+plainGaps: boolean, optional `False`
+    **interface option**
+    indicates whether gaps types should be displayed in plain displays.
+    In pretty displays gaps are marked by dotted left-right borders of the nodes around the gaps.
+In plain displays such borders are generally disruptive, but it is possible to show them.

 prettyTypes: boolean, optional `False`
     **interface option**
     indicates whether node types should always be displayed in pretty displays.
     The node type of slot nodes is never displayed.

 queryFeatures: boolean, optional `True`
     **interface option**
     indicates whether pretty displays should show the features mentioned in the last query and their values.

 showHidden: boolean, optional `False`
     **interface option**
-    The corpus data may contain nodes of types that are marked as hidden by the TF app configuration.
+    The corpus data may contain nodes of types that are marked as hidden.
     When `showHidden` is `True`, these nodes will be shown.

+    !!! caution "configuration"
+        Whether a corpus has hidden types is configured in a corpus dependent app.

+        If the corpus has no hidden types, the default is `None`.

 showGraphics: boolean, optional `True`
     **interface option**
-    indicates whether plain and pretty displays should include associated graphic elements,
+    indicates whether plain and pretty displays should include associated graphic elements.

-    provided the corpus offers those elements, and the advanced API has found a way to locate those elements.
+    !!! caution "configuration"
+        Whether a corpus has graphics for some nodetypes and how to get them is configured in a corpus dependent app.

+        If the corpus has no graphics, the default is `None`.

 standardFeatures: boolean, optional `True`
     **interface option**
     indicates whether pretty displays should show standard features and their values.

 withNodes: boolean, optional `False`
     **interface option**
     indicates whether node numbers should be displayed.